atlanticstarr1/dollarbank/README.md

-# Dollar Bank
+# DollarBank

+## Acknowledgement ##
+The Lighthouse contract in use was developed by Rhombus and can be viewed here https://github.com/RhombusNetwork/rhombus-public/tree/master/lighthouse

+## Description ##
 Welcome to dollar bank; a new concept in banking.
 This dapp is built using Ethereum smart contracts in Solidity, and React.
 Dollar bank pays interest on a daily basis to every customer who maintains a minimum of 1 USD balance.

 The USD/ETH exchange rates are fed to the contract using a Rhombus Lighthouse Oracle.
 The rate fed to the contract is 10 cents (USD) worth of ETH, which can then be used to determine which customers get interests, by converting balances to USD and vice-versa.

+For this project, we will write data to the Lighthouse ourselves but in production, an actual Oracle will supply the data.

 ## Features
+  **General**
   * Enroll accounts
   * Make deposits (Min 1 USD to get interest)
   * Make Withdrawals
   * Close account (Entire balance will be sent to back to wallet)
   * Wait 2 mins to see interest paid to account.
 (In production, interest will be paid every 24 hrs).

-  ***ADMIN (Account 1)***
+  **Admin (Account 1)**
   * Change min balance
   * Change interest rate
   * Start/stop interest payments